g7an/COMP3046-Group-Project/README.md

 Experimental results

-	In our experiments, the accuracy was 10% and the validation loss was 0.66 when we started training.
+	In our experiments, the accuracy was 10% and the validation loss was 0.66 after first epoch.
 	After 25 epochs, the accuracy exceeds 50% while loss decreased to 0.32.
 	Within 65 epochs, the accuracy exceeds 70% and loss decreased to 0.22.
 	The change of accuracy and loss became more slowly from then on.
 	At epoch 196, the accuracy reached 80% with loss value 0.16.
 	The change of accuracy and loss become more trivial in the following 100 epochs,